nikhil12377/DSA/README.md

 ## DSA

-### Here i upload all the leetcode solutions i have worked on till date.
+### Here i upload all the leetcode and gfg solutions i have worked on till date.